raphael-susewind/india-religion-politics/upid/README.md

-station_address_11 | Address of the station into which this booth falls as identically listed on the cover sheet of the electoral rolls of 2011, 2012 and 2013 areas_11 | Areas (aka 'parts') which this booth covers as identically listed on the cover sheet of the electoral rolls of 2011, 2012 and 2013 pincode_11 | Pincode of this booth as identically listed on the cover sheet of the electoral rolls of 2011, 2012 and 2013
+station_address_11 | Address of the station into which this booth falls as identically listed on the cover sheet of the electoral rolls of 2011, 2012 and 2013 areas_11 | Areas (aka 'parts') which this booth covers as identically listed on the cover sheet of the electoral rolls of 2011, 2012 and 2013 pincode_11 | Pincode of this booth as identically listed on the cover sheet of the electoral rolls of 2011, 2012 and 2013 ac_name_14 | Name of that assembly segment, as assigned by the Election Commission in 2014 ac_reserved_14 | Reservation status of that assembly segment, as assigned by the Election Commission in 2014 booth_id_14 | ID code of the polling booth, as assigned by the Election Commission in 2014 station_id_14 | ID code of the polling station, i.e. the physical unit housing this polling booth (note that this is a concept not used by the Election Commission, but introduced by me - basically all polling booths with subsequent ID codes and roughly similar names are considered to fall within one station) station_name_14 | Name of the polling station, i.e. the physical unit housing this polling booth (cleaned up to be the same across all booths within this station) booth_parts_14 | List of the constituent 'parts' (in ECI parlance) for this polling booth in 2014 - usually the streets, mohallas or villages served booth_name_14 | Name of the polling booth as listed in the psname2partname database (this might be different from station_name_14) address_14 | Address of the station into which this booth falls as listed on the cover sheet of the electoral rolls of 2014 parts_14 | Areas (aka 'parts') which this booth covers as listed on the cover sheet of the electoral rolls of 2014 district_14 | District into which this booth falls as listed on the cover sheet of the electoral rolls of 2017 tehsil_14 | Tehsil into which this booth falls as listed on the cover sheet of the electoral rolls of 2017 block_14 | Development block into which this booth falls as listed on the cover sheet of the electoral rolls of 2017 (only urban booths) panchayat_14 | Panchayat into which this booth falls as listed on the cover sheet of the electoral rolls of 2017 (only urban booths) village_14 | Village into which this booth falls as listed on the cover sheet of the electoral rolls of 2017 (only rural booths) thana_14 | Police thana jurisdiction into which this booth falls as listed on the cover sheet of the electoral rolls of 2017 postoffice_14 | Postoffice under which this booth falls as listed on the cover sheet of the electoral rolls of 2017 pincode_14 | Pincode of this booth as listed on the cover sheet of the electoral rolls of 2017 ac_name_17 | Name of that assembly segment, as assigned by the Election Commission in 2017 ac_reserved_17 | Reservation status of that assembly segment, as assigned by the Election Commission in 2017 booth_id_17 | ID code of the polling booth, as assigned by the Election Commission in 2017 station_id_17 | ID code of the polling station, i.e. the physical unit housing this polling booth (note that this is a concept not used by the Election Commission, but introduced by me - basically all polling booths with subsequent ID codes and roughly similar names are considered to fall within one station) booth_name_17 | Name of the polling booth as listed on the cover sheet of the electoral rolls of 2017 address_17 | Address of the station into which this booth falls as listed on the cover sheet of the electoral rolls of 2017 parts_17 | Areas (aka 'parts') which this booth covers as listed on the cover sheet of the electoral rolls of 2017 district_17 | District into which this booth falls as listed on the cover sheet of the electoral rolls of 2017 tehsil_17 | Tehsil into which this booth falls as listed on the cover sheet of the electoral rolls of 2017 block_17 | Development block into which this booth falls as listed on the cover sheet of the electoral rolls of 2017 (only urban booths) panchayat_17 | Panchayat into which this booth falls as listed on the cover sheet of the electoral rolls of 2017 (only urban booths) village_17 | Village into which this booth falls as listed on the cover sheet of the electoral rolls of 2017 (only rural booths) thana_17 | Police thana jurisdiction into which this booth falls as listed on the cover sheet of the electoral rolls of 2017 postoffice_17 | Postoffice under which this booth falls as listed on the cover sheet of the electoral rolls of 2017 pincode_17 | Pincode of this booth as listed on the cover sheet of the electoral rolls of 2017

 ## Processing